informalsystems/cosmos-sdk/x/staking/README.md

 When this message is processed the following actions occur:

-* if the delegation if is a validator bond, the `ValidatorBondShares` of the validator is decreased.
+* if the delegation if is a validator bond, the `ValidatorBondShares` of the source validator is decreased.
-* if the delegator is a liquid staking provider, the `TotalLiquidStakedTokens`` increased and the validator's `LiquidShares` is decreased.
+* if the delegator is a liquid staking provider, the source validator's `LiquidShares` increased and the destination validator's `LiquidShares` is decreased.
 * the source validator's `DelegatorShares` and the delegations `Shares` are both reduced by the message `SharesAmount`
 * calculate the token worth of the shares remove that amount tokens held within the source validator.
 * if the source validator is: